VidhushiniSrinivasan16/EmotionalNLG/Readme.md

 # ICMLA

-This repository contains the source code both cornell and yelp models that uses both internal and external rewards for reinforcement learning with bidirectional encoder-decoder seq2seq model.
+This repository contains the source code of both cornell and yelp models that use both internal/external rewards for emotional natural language generation.

 <img src="architecture.png">